syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Populating-with-Data.md

    * DrawerHeaderView: Gets or sets the DrawerHeaderView of the DrawerView panel in the SfNavigationDrawer control.

    * DrawerContentView: The SfNavigationDrawer control contains the DrawerContentView, a part of the DrawerView panel.
-The DrawerContentView displays the navigation items that you need to jump to.
+The DrawerContentView displays the navigation items that needs to jump to.

    * DrawerFooterView: Gets or sets the footer for the DrawerView panel in the SfNavigationDrawer control.